EdmondSim1010/nbody-simulator/README.md

   <img src="https://img.shields.io/badge/status-active-brightgreen.svg" alt="Project Status">
 </p>

-A vectorized N-body gravitational simulator implemented in MATLAB.
-This project models the evolution of a system of celestial bodies under mutual gravitational attraction using various numerical integration schemes.
-It is designed with scientific accuracy and performance in mind.
+A vectorised N-body gravitational simulator made in MATLAB.
+This project models the evolution of a system of celestial bodies under mutual gravitational attraction using numerical integration schemes.

 ---